 - Be active and engage in regular moderate exercise.
-Intense exercise regime not required!
+Intense exercise regimen not required!
 Go for a brisk walk, take your kids swimming, or attend a family exercise class.

 Just move your body.
 Regular exercise promotes better circulation, general good health, and a strong immune system.

-Choose foods high in immune supporting nutrients: antioxidants like vitamins A, C, and E help fight infections and can be found in all kinds of colorful produce like citrus fruit, spinach, broccoli, carrots, berries, and sweet potatoes to name a few.
+Choose foods high in immune-supporting nutrients: antioxidants like vitamins A, C, and E help fight infections and can be found in all kinds of colourful produce like citrus fruit, spinach, broccoli, carrots, berries, and sweet potatoes to name a few.

 Did you know that Orange Naturals’ MagPop! has a hefty dose of highly absorbable Vitamin C in it?

-Choose fruits and vegetables with lots of color like reds, oranges, and greens.
-Vitamin B6 is vital to many body functions, including a healthy immune system.
+Choose fruits and vegetables with lots of colour like reds, oranges, and greens.
+Vitamin B6 is vital in many body functions, including a healthy immune system.
 You can find it in fish, poultry, beef and starchy vegetables.